olinkl/how_to_lightning/readme.md

 ```

 ## linux
-here we use debian.
+here, we use debian.
 There is no perfect distribution.
-Debian as a good security focus and stable environment
+Debian as a good security focus and stable environment.

-when interacting with this tutoial.
-Your default user should not be - root.
+When interacting with this tutorial.
+Your default user should not be *root*.

 ## firewall
 * blocks all ports except SSH/bitcoind(8333)/lightningd